httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Stale Responses

-Authors should understand that stale responses (e.g., with "Cache-Control: max-age=0") can be reused by caches when disconnected from the origin server; this can be useful for handling network issues.
+Authors should understand that stale responses (e.g., with Cache-Control: max-age=0) can be reused by caches when disconnected from the origin server; this can be useful for handling network issues.

-If doing so is not suitable for a given response, the origin should use "Cache-Control: must-revalidate".
+If doing so is not suitable for a given response, the origin should send the must-revalidate cache directive.
 See {{Section 4.2.4 of HTTP-CACHING}} and also {{?RFC5861}} for additional controls over stale content.

 Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{Section 13 of HTTP}}.